 Stevenson delivered a delightful through ball for Pinnock to drill a half volley into the bottom corner.

-Izachukwa almost scored for home team, but his audacious back heeled effort was not powerful enough to reach the goal.
+Izachukwa almost scored for the home team, but his audacious back-heeled effort was not powerful enough to reach the goal.

 Chances for Burgess Hill were few and far between, but Pat Harding blazed over when well placed right on half-time.